Heart racing. Heavy chest. Unease. Pressure accumulating. Throat tightening.

 It wasn’t and still isn’t easy for me to say, “I’m not okay."

 Every time I find myself experiencing a low period there’s a voice that tells me “to toughen up” and “to stop being weak”.
 The stigma around mental health and mental illnesses can contribute to the need to suppress how you’re feeling.

-However, I’ve learned to remind myself that what I’m going through is completely valid—being a student, a daughter, a friend, an employee.
-Simply put, being human is hard work.
+However, I’ve learned to remind myself that what I’m going through is completely valid—being human is hard work.
 We often forget that what we’re doing on a daily basis is a lot.

 As my mental health journey progressed, I saw how communication enabled connection, and connection enabled companionship—one of the most important and basic human needs.